 Wearing a mask

 Wearing a mask while you travel will be a mainstay of future travel in a post-Covid world.
-Not only has it been seen to help lower transmission, when used alongside other social distancing measures, wearing a mask has become a habit for so many now.
+Not only has it been seen to help lower transmission, when used alongside other measures like social distancing and hand sanitisers, wearing a mask has become a habit for so many now.
 The result is that people will want to continue wearing masks in future to ensure that this type of pandemic does not occur again.
 And, due to the close proximity that many of travel in — either by plane, train or boat — wearing a mask is a way to protect yourself from picking up any other illnesses while travelling abroad.

 Testing will be with us for a while — without a doubt.
 While the vaccination programme will help reduce numbers drastically, testing is a way to keep a handle on any new outbreaks infiltrating a country through foreign travel.
 Governments will want to protect their population and economy as best they can and one way of doing that is to ensure that no new Covid infections come into the country.
 As a result, you can expect to be rquired to provide a negative PCR test before entering a country for a long while yet.